seankim658/codeprompts/docs/git_features.md

 ### Issue Example

 In this example I used issue [#9](https://github.com/seankim658/codeprompts/issues/9) on this repository by specifing the issue flag like `--issue 9`.
-For the example's completeness I also left the `-d` flag to show that the template can also make use of recent changes (using the `-d` or `-u` options) to provide the LLM with additional context that might be useful in implementing the issue changes.
+For the example's completeness I also left the `--diff-staged` flag to show that the template can also make use of recent changes (using the `--diff-staged` or `-diff-unstaged` options) to provide the LLM with additional context that might be useful in implementing the issue changes.

 > Project Path: codeprompt
 >